hainayanda/Artisan/Example/Pods/Pharos/README.md

 ## Add DispatchQueue

-You could add `DispatchQueue` to make sure your observable is run on right thread.
+You could add `DispatchQueue` to make sure your observable is run on the right thread.
 If DispatchQueue is not provided, it will use the thread from the notifier:

 ```swift
 class MyClass {